 Inaugural Poet Richard Blanco Visits HRC

-May 21, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+May 21, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 Richard Blanco, who had the distinct honor of serving as President Obama’s inaugural poet at his swearing-in ceremony in January, stopped by the HRC office today to read some of his original work and to answer a few questions from staff.